If you have questions about the ADU permitting process, please reach out to our ADU

 - Can I build an ADU on the side of my house or in the front yard?

 An attached ADU can be built on any side of the house, but front and side setback rules will apply.
+Properties with historic designations can only build the attached ADU on the rear side.
 See the ADU Universal Checklist for more information.

 A detached ADU, at this time, can only be built in the backyard.
 The City is currently working on an Ordinance update that would allow a detached unit to be built outside of the rear yard as long as it is at least 45 feet from the front property line and maintains a minimum 5-foot setback from the side yard.
 There are also rules about the distance of the ADU to the main home.
 See the ADU Universal Checklist for more information, or speak with a Planner at 408-535-3555.